DouniaBK/earth-hammam/README.md

     3. Products: The shopper often buys spa products at the facility after having experienced the spa and thus the products sold by Earth Hammam target clients that want to take the unique Earth Hammam products to recreate that experience at home.

 ### Booking:
-This section allows the user to first select a treatment and then book one of the Treatments offered with a handy calendar that shows which days and times are still available and the slots that are not available are grayed out.
+This section allows the logged-in user to first select a treatment and then book one of the Treatments offered with a handy calendar that shows which days and times are still available and the slots that are not available are grayed out.

 The design of the booking system is coherent with the serene, minimal and earthy tones of the site for seamless user experience.
+The booking calendar as well as the treatment options are blurred out and non-accessible for non-logged-in users.
+The message above prompts the users to log in first in order to book a treatment.
+The blurred overlay is purposely locked for non-logged-in users.

 This page is accessible from the navbar for registered or logged-in users.
 If the user is not logged in or registered the booking features are blurred out and inaccessible.